Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 There's an extra detail here: 'management.airbuzz.space' is a domain name.
 If only the request comes for `https://management.airbuzz.space`, then it can be passed to ABZ-APP-01.
 This isolates and routes traffic based on this domain name condition.

 #### 1biii.
 Connections between the Office and Production networks
-Now, connections from the internet into the Airbuzzed network has been understood.
+Now, connections from the internet into the Airbuzzed network have been understood.
 Let's now see if internal subnets communicate with each other.

 ![image](network_images/part_three_between_subnets.jpg)